 3. For Users entitled to participate in Standard Interruptible Transmission Capacity Product auctions in accordance with Chapter [2B], the result of the auction for each Standard Interruptible Transmission Capacity Product will be considered as an Approved Application for Interruptible Services and will produce all its legal effects under the Network Code.

 4. The Application for Interruptible Services relates to services with duration of one (1) Day.
+For Auction Points in particular, such Application for Interruptible Services may relate to services with duration of one (1) year or less.

 5. The Application for Interruptible Services specifies at least the following: